 top of page

-NAVIGATE THE COATES BLUFF TRAIL REGION
+NAVIGATE THE COATES BLUFF TRAIL

-A secret path through a hidden forest along a forgotten river exists in the eye of Shreveport, surrounded by Youree Drive, Shreveport-Barksdale Highway, Clyde Fant Parkway, and Stoner Avenue, the Coates Bluff Trail is the calm center of an urban storm.
+A secret path through a hidden forest along a forgotten waterway exists in the eye of Shreveport, surrounded by Youree Drive, Shreveport-Barksdale Highway, Clyde Fant Parkway, and Stoner Avenue, the Coates Bluff Trail is the calm center of an urban storm.

 The Coates Bluff Trail can be accessed by one of two sites (assuming you need to park a car): Viking Drive at SPAR's Valencia Recreation Center (behind Magnet High's softball field, look for the gap in the fence) and Sevier Street next to The Montessori School for Shreveport (across from a little school playground).